Home

 Download an English language version of some basic rules of Driving in France.

-• Drive on the right; obvious, but if used to driving on the left, drivers are most likely to forget and make a mistake at roundabouts, exits from side roads and from car parks/petrol stations.
+• Drive on the right; obvious, but if used to driving/riding on the left, it is easy to forget at roundabouts, exits from side roads and from car parks/petrol stations (especially stations on the "wrong" side of the road).

-• It is compulsory to wear a seat belt front and rear (if fitted)
+• It is compulsory for car drivers and passengers to wear a seat belt front and rear (if fitted)

 • Children up to 10 years of age must travel in rear and wear a seat belt or be strapped into a child seat.

-• You must be able to produce your driving licence, car registration document and insurance certificate when asked by the Police, Douauniers (customs officials) or Gendarmes.
+• You must be able to produce your driving licence, car/bike registration document and insurance certificate when asked by the Police, Douaniers (customs officials) or Gendarmes.

-• Driving licences issued by other EU countries are valid in France.
+• Driving licences issued by other EU countries, e.g. UK licences, are valid in France.
+Drivers/riders must carry this with them.

 • International Driving Licences accompanied by a valid foreign licence (non-EU or EEA) are valid in France for up to one year.